stuartellis/stuartellis-site-hugo/content/articles/dotnet-crossplatform.md

 implementations.
 The various implementations of .NET follow the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md) to ensure that they remain interoperable.
-The [.NET Core SDK](https://docs.microsoft.com/en-us/dotnet/core/sdk) includes .NET Core and the tools for building .NET Core applications.

-Microsoft support [two tracks of .NET Core releases](https://docs.microsoft.com/en-gb/dotnet/core/versions/lts-current).
-Long-Term Support (LTS) versions of .NET Core are supported for three years, and Current versions are supported for one year.

 ## Programming Languages ##

 The .NET platforms support multiple programming languages.
 In practice, the [C# language](https://docs.microsoft.com/en-gb/dotnet/csharp/) is the standard for .NET development.

+## Releases ##

+Microsoft support [two tracks of .NET Core releases](https://docs.microsoft.com/en-gb/dotnet/core/versions/lts-current).
+Long-Term Support (LTS) versions of .NET Core are supported for three years, and Current versions are supported for one year.

+Install .NET Core releases on systems that need to run .NET applications, and the [.NET Core SDK](https://docs.microsoft.com/en-us/dotnet/core/sdk) on developer systems.
+The .NET Core SDK includes .NET Core and the tools for building .NET Core applications.

 ## Deployment ##